-- 7-Monday.
+- 7-Wednesday.
 Condition, advanced standing, and postponed examinations.

-Approved petition forms must be in the Office of the Registrar four days in advance. - 11-Friday.
+Approved petition forms must be in the Office of the Registrar four days in advance. - 9-Friday.
 Freshman convocation and guidance tests, 8:30 a.m., Magoffin Auditorium.
-This opens a program of freshman orientation and advisement. - 12-Saturday.
+This opens a program of freshman orientation and advisement.[•] - 10-Saturday.
 Physical examinations for transfer students who have 30 or more semester hours.
 A physical examination is required of each student who is registering for the first time.
-Benedict Hall for women and Holliday Hall for men. - 15-Tuesday.
-General faculty meeting, 7:30 a.m., Cotton Memorial Auditorium. - 14-15-Monday and Tuesday.
+Benedict Hall for women and Holliday Hall for men. - 12-Monday.
+General faculty meeting, 7:30 a.m., Cotton Memorial Auditorium. - 12-13-Monday and Tuesday.
 Physical examinations for all beginning freshmen and for transfer students having less than 30 semester hours.
-Benedict Hall for women and Holliday Hall for men. - 14-Monday, 10:30 a.m.
-Registration of students who have 90 or more semester hours, including graduates. - 15-Tuesday.
-Registration of students who have at least 30 but not more than 89 semester hours. - 16-Wednesday.
-Registration of students who have less than 30 semester and others who have not registered. - 17-Thursday.
-Classes begin. - 18-19-Friday until 5 p.m. and Saturday, 8:30-11:30 a.m.
+Benedict Hall for women and Holliday Hall for men. - 12-Monday, 8:45 a.m.
+Registration of students who have 90 or more semester hours including graduate students. - 13-Tuesday.
+Registration of students who have at least 30 but not more than 89 semester hours. - 14-Wednesday.
+Registration of students who have less than 30 semester hours and others who have not registered. - 15-Thursday.
+Classes begin. - 15-16-Thursday and Friday, 7-9:30 p.m.
+Registration for night classes. - 17-Saturday, 8:30-11:30.
 Special registration for teachers.
-Registrar's Office. - 21-22-Monday and Tuesday, 7-9:30 p.m.
-Registration for night classes.
+Registrar's Office. - 26-Monday.
+Last day of registration for Fall Semester.